Artymediys/gitlab-group-migrator/README.md

 # Full path of the target group (target namespace)
 # Specified in the group's URL-path format
 target_group: "main-group-name/subgroup-name"

+# List of specific projects to migrate
+# Specified in the project's URL-path format
+# If this list is non-empty, only these projects will be imported
+specific_projects:
+  - "subgroup-name/project-a"
+  - "project-b"
 ```

 ## Building and Running